djinna/docpad.gwenbell.com/src/documents/posts/digitalwarriorship.html.md

 tags: ['digitalwarriorship','post']
 ---

+Intro
+---

-I published _Digital Warriorship_, the first version - my first ebook - two years ago.
+I published _Digital Warriorship_ for the first time two years ago, in 2011.
 I republished it in 2012.
 Now, here it is for 2013.

 This is a guide to some ways you might approach your digital life as a warrior.
 It's the guide I live by, and I hope it'll help you as it helps me.
+As with everything I've written, I hope you'll take what works for you and discard the rest.

-I'm publishing it as I write it, starting 27 January 2013.
+I'm publishing Digital Warriorship here as I write it, starting 27 January 2013.
 The manuscript will change.

 Guiding Principles/Faeries
 ---

-From 2011 to 2013 I've learned about a few technologies that have changed my worldview.
-Expanded it.
+From 2011 to 2013 I've learned about technologies that have changed my worldview.
 Pioneers in the field of information technology - notably [Richard Stallman](http://www.stallman.org/) (be sure to view source) and [Linus Torvalds](https://en.wikiquote.org/wiki/Linus_Torvalds) and this [talk on git](https://www.youtube.com/watch?v=4XpnKHJAok8) which took me from coaxing a mild interest into a full on fever.
 These two have served as sort of guiding faeries (dude, programmery faeries that is).

 As you read about those two you'll see the driving force is open source and free, as in freedom, software, hardware and community.
 Stallman goes to great lengths to distinguish between the two.